The Ethiopian Revolution at 40: Interpreting Social Effects and Historical Meaning

 Kiflu Tadesse – Some thoughts about Ethiopian “left”

-Melakou Tegegne – February 1974 as a historic thrust toward democracy/civil society
+Melakou Tegegn – February 1974 as a historic thrust toward democracy/civil society

 Berthold Unfried – Friendship and education, coffee and weapons: exchanges between socialist Ethiopia and the GDR

-Giampaolo Calchi Novati – The case of Eritrea and the possible contradictions between
+Giampaolo Calchi Novati – The case of Eritrea and the contradictions between ideology and nationalism

 Film display by BitaniaTedesse - “Revolutionary Ethiopia” through the lens of the contemporary film industry